AubinP/AIES-Screen/README.md

-# aies
+# Aies
-aies is a Qt project.
-Connect to a DB, show captor value, hours and web pages on a screen.
+Final exam Qt project.
+Embedded software on Raspberry.
+Write to a database and display captors values, dates and web pages slides on screens.